okta/okta-spring-boot/README.md

 Okta's Spring Boot Starter will enable your Spring Boot application to work with Okta via OAuth 2.0.
 Jump to our [quickstart](https://developer.okta.com/quickstart/#/angular/java/spring) to see how to configure various clients or follow along below to use curl.

+**NOTE:** This library works with Spring Boot 1.5 and 2.0.0+.
+Support for Spring Boot 2.1 is currently under development.

 ## What you need

 * An Okta account (sign up for a [forever-free developer account](https://developer.okta.com/signup/))